Fw1zzy/Fw1zzy/README.md

 Hi!
 My name is Emmanuel Pascua 😄
 ========================================================================================================================================

-🌍  I am a Front-End Developer based in the Philippines.
+🌍  I am a Software Developer based in the Philippines.
 <br/>

 ### Skills